DR PAUL VAN HERK

-A short speculative film set in the ice of Magadan, Far Eastern Russia, in 2050.
+A short fictional film set in Far Eastern Russia in 2050.
 An archaeologist explores the frozen wastes of the automated port of Magadan and finds mysterious traces of ‘xeno-feminists’ whose identities and quirks were accidentally frozen into the supply chain decades earlier.

 Solveig Suess, Swiss filmmaker